giry-dev/mangrove-docs/docs/strat-lib/explanations/offer-maker/mangrove-offer.md

 ## Other maker contract's hooks

 Besides having hooks that can be overriden to customize the offer logic, MangroveOffer also offers two additional hooks, namely **Activate** and **Checklist**.
-Before an offer can be taken on Mangrove, Mangrove needs to have the correct approvals to transfer the tokens from the MangroveOffer contract to Mangrove.
+Before an offer can be taken on Mangrove, Mangrove needs to have the correct approvals to transfer the tokens from MangroveOffer contract to Mangrove.
 And if the contract is using a Router it also needs to approve the router to transfer the tokens from the contract.
 Both these hooks are helpers to setup the correct approvals.

 * **Checklist** is a hook that is meant for checking if a token as the correct approvals.
 MangroveOffer always starts by checking if Mangrove and maybe the router has correct approvals.
 After this check, the hook gets called.
 An example of how to use this hook, would be if you are using a router that tries to lend the funds.
 This probably needs additional approvals, this hook should then check if those approvals are made.